thias/puppet-nagios/README.md

 the server run to update the nagios configuration.
 This might take a little while depending on how often puppet is run on the nodes.

+The mysql_health part is more recent than the rest, and :
+* Relies on using automatic hiera class parameter lookups.
+* Requires the puppetlabs-stdlib module because it uses getvar().